 You can’t do anything to change their opinion.
 The good thing is you don’t have to.
 Respond with grace, apologize, and focus on getting more positive reviews instead of changing negative ones.

-Ask Happy Customers to Review
+Easy Way to Ask Happy Customers to Review